SpaceX launches Falcon 9 rocket with 23 Starlink satellites from Florida

 Timeline:

-The launch took place at 9:05 a.m. on Tuesday from the Cape Canaveral Space Force Station in Brevard County.
+The launch took place at 11:29 a.m. on Friday from the Space Launch Complex 40 (SLC-40) at the Cape Canaveral Space Force Station in Florida.

 STAY CONNECTED WITH FOX 35 ORLANDO: